If you are anything like me, you have very little spare time. Family, business, socializing, gardening, you name it, it is all a time suck.

 The Naked Scientists: An entertaining look at science and the latest science news.

 The CNET Tech Review: Ever wanted to know what the market reaction is to the latest gadget will be.
-Technology products reviews and entertaining presenter make this a must-have.
+Technology product reviews and entertaining presenters make this a must-have.

 Stock Market Audio